Societal Transition and Transformation - Energy and Climate Change (MEE100)

 After the course, students are expected to be able to:

-- use the knowledge and skills in the analysis of energy- and environmental problems and to formulate and communicate problems and dilemmas associated with a low carbon energy transition
+- Independently use the knowledge and skills in analysis of energy and environmental problems and challenges.

 Required prerequisite knowledge